 Additional Learning Programmes

-Students from Early Childhood 2 through to Secondary School have the option to register for our Co-Curricular Activities.
-These activities run from Monday to Thursday at lunchtime or after school from 3pm to 4pm.
+Students from Early Childhood 3 through to Secondary School have the option to register for our Co-Curricular Activities.
+These activities run from Monday to Friday after school from 3pm to 4pm.
 Some of these activities are facilitated by our OWIS teachers with no additional charge and some are run by external providers.

 English as an additional language Programme

 We accept students who are new to English up to Early Childhood 3 if we believe they have the capacity to learn the language quickly through immersion in normal class activities in the early years.